AdobeDocs/genstudio.en/help/assets-insights.md

 ## View statistics for uploaded assets

 You can effortlessly view statistics of the uploaded assets and collections.
-You can track the upload history of your assets with the yearly, monthly and daily asset uploads view.
+Track the upload history of your assets with the yearly, monthly and daily asset uploads view.

    ![Upload assets statistics](assets/assets-insights.jpg)